The misconception that being trans is merely taking being gay one step further.

 the opposite gender.
 Not only that, but transgender people may have any

 sexual orientation.
-Because of this trope, transgender people who actually are gay often take perhaps a greater amount of flak from people ("Why can't you just be straight?")
+Because of this trope, transgender people who actually are gay can take a greater amount of flak from people ("Why can't you just be straight?")
 For example, a lesbian trans woman may be questioned why she can't simply live as a straight man.

 raises similar issues.
 It occurs with members of all sexual orientations, and is actually statistically more common among straight people than gay people.
 When crossdressing occurs in fiction